statusfailed/hyperast/README.md

-A (currently experimental) frontend to [open-hypergraphs](https://github.com/statusfailed/open-hypergraphs/) which lets you define open hypergraphs in a pointful style.
+A (currently experimental) frontend to [open-hypergraphs](https://github.com/statusfailed/open-hypergraphs/) which lets you define open hypergraphs in a pointful (i.e., not [point-free](https://en.wikipedia.org/wiki/Tacit_programming) ) style.
 Here's a 1-bit adder circuit:

     @hypergraph